 What does it take to rank your website, books, or YouTube videos on a first-page search result?

 Ranking on Google’s first page – or near the top of any other popular search engine results page – now takes up to 200 strategic steps.
 These steps must be strategically executed on a frequent, ongoing basis, or you’ll continue to fall further and further behind.

 Getting found on Google’s first page typically takes, at minimum, a weekly dedication to strategic web content writing and website tweaking.
-This requires not only dedication but appropriate levels of time and content marketing expertise.
+This requires not only dedication but appropriate levels of time, SEO knowledge, and content marketing expertise.